mozmeao/asana-github-bridge/README.md

 2. Ideally using a service account, create a Github Personal Access Token (e.g. called `ASANA_GITHUB_BRIDGE_TOKEN`) with these permissions:
     * `read: org` - we need see organization membership and team membership, unless you're allowing `only-react-to: all` in the action (see below)
-    * `admin: write` - to be able to comment on the original Issue.
+    * `repo: public_repo` - to be able to comment on the original Issue _for a public repository_.
 If this is not present, the commenting with the Asana link will not happen, but the copy to Asana will.
+If the repo is private, you will likely need to add to the scope to be able to support comments.
+The output of the GH Action will show you if the token has sufficient scope.

     If you are using SSO remember to authorize that token for access.